agokus/travel-emissions/README.md

 # travel-emissions
 This repository contains the data published in 'Astronomy’s climate
-emissions: global travel to scientific meetings in 2019 by Gokus et al. (2023) in PNAS Nexus.
+emissions: global travel to scientific meetings in 2019 by Gokus et al. (2024) in PNAS Nexus (https://academic.oup.com/pnasnexus/article-lookup/doi/10.1093/pnasnexus/pgae143).

 Processed data files (output in form of .csv files from the 'Travel Footprint calculator' by Didier Barret at https://travel-footprint-calculator.irap.omp.eu/)